Chiral TeraHertz surface plasmonics: Chiral THz surface plasmonic metasurfaces

-We discuss here an application where the proposed structures can be exploited as resonant and tunable reflective THz chiral metasurfaces for polarization control of the THz light.
-In order to demonstrate the advantages of structuring a metasurface over that of using a bulk semiconductor for this purpose, we compare in Fig. 5 the optical activity of the unstructured bulk material and that of a structured metasurface.
-Optical activity is commonly characterized in terms of: 1) circular dichroism (CD) via the ellipticity $\eta=\frac{|r_{\sigma_{+}}(\nu)|-|r_{\sigma_{-}}(\nu)|}{|r_{\sigma_{+}}(\nu)|+|r_{\sigma_{-}}(\nu)|}$ and 2) optical rotary dispersion (OR) via the rotation angle $\theta=\frac{\phi_{\sigma_{+}}(\nu)-\phi_{\sigma_{-}}(\nu)}{2}$\cite{Zhou_2012}.
-For linearly polarized incident light, CD and OR result in the present context in reflected light that is elliptically polarized (CD phenomenon) and rotated by an angle $\theta$ compared to the incident polarization (OR phenomenon), see Fig. 5a.
-In Fig. 5b, we compare the ellipticity and optical rotation angle of the bulk and structured metasurface at $B=500mT$.\\ We notice profound differences between the two responses.
+We notice profound differences between the two responses.
 Firstly, we observe that CD and OR of the bulk material display rather complex shapes in an otherwise large frequency window centered around the plasma edge.
 This results in overall poor spectral control of the optical activity of the bulk material.
 In contrast, the ellipticity of the metasurface presents two sizeable peaks of opposite polarity at around 1THz and 2THz, which correspond to the frequencies of the cavity and intercavity resonances respectively for this $s=32 \mu m$ cavity metasurface.
 Ellipticity around the cavity resonance demonstrates in particular a well-defined unipolar behaviour.\\ Strikingly, at the cavity resonance, the ellipticity reaches a sizeable value $\eta \approx 0.5$ that is at a frequency where the bulk ellipticity is almost null within noise level: this corresponds to a giant enhancement of the ellipticity provided by the metasurface.
 The ability to induce such a large dichroism in a frequency band well below the plasma frequency where the bulk material only provides a minute effect demonstrates the superiority of metasurface over the bulk material for the chiral engineering of THz light fields.
 The origin of such a metasurface-enabled ellipticity can be traced back to the difference in the contrast between $\sigma_{+}$ and $\sigma_{-}$ resonances.
-In this respect, chirality of the radiative decay rates of the cavities discussed in the previous section is crucial in providing this effect. \\ In the supplementary material, we further show the wide tunability of the optical activity of the metasurfaces both spectrally via the geometrical tuning of the cavity dimensions and in its magnitude via the tuning of the magnetic field strenght.
+In this respect, chirality of the radiative decay rates of the cavities discussed in the previous section is crucial in providing this effect. \\ In the Supporting Information, we further show the wide tunability of the optical activity of the metasurfaces both spectrally via the geometrical tuning of the cavity dimensions and in its magnitude via the tuning of the magnetic field strenght.
 Such metasurfaces achieve ellipticities as high as $\eta \approx 0.7$ at a moderate field $B=500mT$ relevant for applications, and we expect that full ellipticity ($\eta=1$) is reachable around $600-700mT$.